Possible Havana syndrome incident delayed Harris flight to Vietnam – KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Denise Hruby, Jennifer Hansler, Kylie Atwood, Natasha Bertrand and Katie Bo Williams contributed to this report.
+CNN’s Denise Hruby, Jennifer Hansler, Kylie Atwood, Natasha Bertrand, Katie Bo Williams and Maegan Vazquez contributed to this report.

 Comments